fsharp/fsharp.org/use/mac/index.md

 ### Option 2: Install F# 3.1 alone

-To use F# 3.1 on Mac OSX, simply:
+To use the F# 3.1 command-line compiler and tools on Mac OSX:

 *  [Install the F# Cross-Platform Runtime (called Mono)](http://www.go-mono.com/mono-downloads/download.html).
 This includes F# 3.1.
-Use version 3.4.0 or later.
+Use version 3.10.0 or later.

 See the [Mac, Linux and Cross-Platform Dev Guide](/guides/mac-linux-cross-platform) to go further.
 For 64-bit support, see below.